Projects-of-Data-Analysis/Walmart-Stock-Data-Analysis-Report/README.md

 #### 6. Annual Price Volatility
 Purpose: To measure volatility as the difference between high and low prices per day, aggregated by year.
 Technique: Uses a CTE and window function to rank years by volatility.
-Explanation: Volatility is calculated as <code>High - Low</code> for each day, then averaged by year using a CTE.
+Explanation: Volatility is calculated as <code> High-Low </code> for each day, then averaged by year using a CTE.
 A window function (e.g., <code>RANK() OVER (ORDER BY AVG(High - Low) DESC)</code>) ranks years by volatility.
 This identifies periods of market instability, which could be linked to economic events, corporate announcements, or market-wide trends affecting Walmart.

 #### 7. Significant Price Drops (<5% in a Day)
 Purpose: To identify days with significant price drops for risk analysis.